When I was a junior in high school, my English teacher had us read “Waiting For Godot,” the play by Edward Albee.

 Spoiler alert - he doesn’t.

 This was my introduction to the theatre of the absurd and I absolutely loved it.
 I loved that the play was open to interpretation, and my mind was spinning with ideas when we came together to discuss it.
-I was so taken with the play that my teacher moved me to a different class where other students found the play as interesting as I did.

 My Godot was a book.